babashka/sci/doc/libsci.md

 # Libsci

-To use sci as a shared libary from e.g. C++, follow along with this tutorial.
+To use sci as a shared library from e.g. C++, follow along with this tutorial.
 We illustrate what is happening when you run the script `libsci/compile`.

 ## Prerequisites